Chemistry tutor near me in Anaheim, CA

 Show more

-Erone taught 13 days ago
+Erone taught about 1 month ago

 The student and tutor reviewed various chemistry topics including gas laws, stoichiometry (limiting reactants, partial pressures), the ideal gas law, percent yield, and states of matter in redox reactions.
 They worked through multiple-choice and short-answer problems from a review document, practicing calculations and concept application.
 The student is preparing for a test next Friday.